ikjnv/hackernews-frontend/README.md

-# hackernews-frontend
-Hackernews frontend built with React, GraphQL
+### Hackernews frontend built with GraphQL, Apollo and React